Ryan7G/AWS-DevOps/Week 1/What-Is-AWS?.md

-What is the Cloud?
+# What is the Cloud
 In the past, companies and organizations hosted and maintained hardware such as compute, storage, and networking equipment in their own data centers.
 They needed to allocate entire infrastructure departments to take care of them, resulting in a costly operation that made some workloads and experimentation impossible.

 As internet usage became more widespread, the demand for compute, storage, and networking equipment increased.
 For some companies and organizations, the cost of maintaining a large physical presence was unsustainable.
 To solve this problem, cloud computing was created.